gilboash/Chorus32-LapTimerBreakingCarbon/README.md

 # Chorus32-ESP32Laptimer

+Some notes on using gilboahs fork:
+This is a mix of using aaronsss minimal pcb v2 with micro esp32, with cruwaller latest code, which is adapted to Smeath Chorus-RF-Laptimer android app with TCP support additional minor improvements
+-

 Some notes on using this fork:
  * Bluetooth is enabled by default, so you'll need to change the partition scheme to "HUGE APP" or something similar, so the sketch fits
  * Currently the initial power state of the modules is off, if the voltage reading is below 6V (this is to protect my already weak USB-Port during developement with multiple modules)